lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ### Connect RStudio with Git

-*GitHub* is an online repository hosting service based on the version control system *Git*, which has also become one of the most popular website where developers and resaearchers share (and backup!) their code and data. *RStudio* can link to *Git* on the machine and *GitHub* on the web, and provides a simple GUI that eases the hassle to deal with the *Git* shell.
+[*GitHub*](https://github.com) is an online repository hosting service based on the version control system [*Git*](https://git-scm.com/), which has also become one of the most popular website where developers and resaearchers share (and backup!) their code and data. *RStudio* can link to *Git* on the machine and *GitHub* on the web, and provides a simple GUI that eases the hassle to deal with the *Git* shell.

+## Use the system

-Let's download the code and datasets that I prepared for you!
+To this purpose, let's first download the code and datasets that I prepared for you!

  - Open the Rstudio Server
  - Open **Tools** -> **Global Options** -> **Git/SVN**, and make sure that *Enable version control...* is checked.
 If not, check it and enter (or browse to) **/usr/bin/git** in *Git executable*